dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

 List Problems
 -------------

-To retrieve a list of previously submitted problems, send an HTTP GET request to ``problems``.
+To retrieve a list of problems, send an HTTP GET request to ``problems``.

 The request should contain no body.